 - Copying shall not:

 - Substitute for purchase of books, reprints or periodicals

-- If the work is out of print, it is unlikely that the Library can obtain the work "for a fair price," and under Section 108(e) of the Copyright Act, the Library may either photocopy a works it owns or accept three photocopies from the faculty member.
+- If the work is out of print, it is unlikely that the library can obtain the work "for a fair price," and under Section 108(e) of the Copyright Act, the library may either photocopy a work it owns or accept three photocopies from the faculty member.
 If the work is still under copyright, the faculty member must seek permission from the publisher of the work.

 - An excerpt which is no more than 10% of the whole work and which does not comprise a part of the whole work that would constitute a performable unit such as a section, movement or aria.